Getting Started with the KITFS86SKTFRDMEM Evaluation Board

 1.2 Additional Hardware

-In addition to the kit contents, the following hardware is necessary or beneficial when working with this kit.
+In addition to the kit contents, the following hardware is necessary or beneficial when working with this board:

 • Power supply with a range of 8.0 V to 60 V and a current limit set initially to 1.0 A

-This reference design requires a Windows PC workstation.
-Meeting these minimum specifications should produce great results when working with this evaluation board.
+This evaluation board requires a Windows PC workstation.
+Meeting these minimum specifications should produce positive results when working with this evaluation board:

 • USB-enabled computer with Windows 7 or Windows 10